EnclaveOS/Installing-Project-NERV/README.md

 4. In Odin3, select the **BL** slot and load the `TWRPV2.tar` file.
 5. Go to the **Options** tab in Odin3 and **UNCHECK** the box next to **"Automatic Restart"**.
 6. Click **"Begin"**.
 The flashing process should take only a few seconds.

+---

+## 4. Entering TWRP

+Since we unchecked "Automatic Restart" in Odin, your phone should stay on but have TWRP flashed.
+Now, we need to boot directly into it.

+1. Hold down the **Volume Down** and **Power** buttons.
+2.  **IMMEDIATELY** after the screen turns off (which happens as the phone reboots), quickly release those buttons and hold down **Power** and **Volume Up**.
+3. If done correctly, you should now see the **TWRP Splash Screen**, confirming you have entered recovery mode.